Gielzy-Boateng/BuildiFy/ARCHITECTURE.md

 ### Extensibility
 - Add more Themes and expose customization fields within `Page.content`.
 - Offload analytics tracking or exports to queued jobs if needed.
-- Integrate the Spatie roles/permissions tables if fine-grained roles are required.